SMK121/tech254-aws-two-tier-vpc-architecture/README.md

 Allows:

-- MongoDB (Port 27017) communication from the application server
+- MongoDB (Port 27017) communication only from the application subnet
 - SSH (Port 22) for administration